-Show date, time and location
+v date, time and location

-Entry deadline and entry fee
+deadline and entry fee

-Cattle arrival/departure time
+e arrival/departure time

-Insurance requirements (if any)
+rance requirements (if any)

-Animal health certificate requirements
+nal health certificate requirements

-Types of ribbons, trophies, etc.
+s of ribbons, trophies, etc.

-Judging system
+ing system

-Judges' name(s)
+es' name(s)

-Feed/water available?
+/water available?

-Application for entry form
+ication for entry form

 Entry Form: Show sponsors must require an owner/exhibitor's signature to the entry form.
 Entry form must have provisions for the TLBAA membership number of the owner/exhibitor and a liability waiver, as reads (Please check with your state and local regulations):